Thank a Giver Day

 TAG Day, or Thank a Giver Day, allows students the opportunity to share their appreciation to our donors through social media and written thank you notes.
 Students, join us and thank our donors who make the Campbell experience possible.

 A video for a chance to win a $1,000 scholarship.

-Donors impact nearly every aspect of campus life from capital projects to enrichment opportunities like study abroad.
-Last year, nearly 10,300 gifts made an impact of more than $21 million.
-Alumni contributed about 2,400 of those gifts and 96 percent of University employees donated.
+Donors impact nearly every aspect of the Campbell experience, from capital projects to academic programs and more.
+Last year, nearly 11,000 gifts made an impact of more than $17 million.
+Alumni contributed about 3,700 of those gifts and over 90 percent of University employees made a gift.